bitevery/client-api-python-v1/Documentation/tip.md

 * Format (optional): URL, HTML and QRCODE.
 Default is URL.
 * Locale (optional): effective only if the format is QRCODE.
 Default is 'en-us'.
 The other option is 'zh'.
 * Distribution (optional): key-value pair for multiple receivers.
 See example below.
+  * receiver: the receiver's email address.
+  * percentage: the percentage of distribution for the receiver
+  * receriver-percentage have to pair up like this: receiver1=abc@123.com, percent1=50, receiver=def@456.com, percent2=50
+  * the sum of all percentage must be 100.

 ## Output Return
 A string of tip link in desired format.
 If the format is QRCODE, the return is an address to fetch the image.